aws/serverless-java-container/samples/springboot3/pet-store-native/README.md

 You first need to build the function, then you will deploy it to AWS Lambda.

+Please note that the sample is for `x86` architectures.
+In case you want to build and run it on ARM, e.g. Apple Mac M1, M2, ... you must change the according line in the `Dockerfile` to `ENV ARCHITECTURE aarch64`.
+In addition, uncomment the `arm64` Architectures section in `template.yml`.

 ### Step 1 - Build the native image

 Before starting the build, you must clone or download the code in **pet-store-native**.